 Starkey D. ‘The Monarchy of England Vol 1: The Beginnings’ (Bath Press, 2004) P121

 So sometime around the summer of 1066, Tostig was floating around in the English Channel.
-Off the Isle of Wight no less… Do you know how far that is from Normandy?
+Off the Isle of Wight no less.
+Do you know how far that is from Normandy?
 Only 60 miles at the shortest point.
-There aren’t many places in between England and France to rest at so either they were A: Continuously Raiding (Tiring) B: Sheltering with the Locals (Dangerous) C: Floating in the Middle of the Sea for a bit (Unlikely) or D: Zipping across the channel to Normandy…
+There aren’t many places in between England and France to rest at so either they were A: Continuously Raiding (Tiring) B: Sheltering with the locals (Dangerous) C: Floating in the middle of the sea for a bit (Unlikely) or D: Zipping across the channel to Normandy…

-Undoubtedly however, whatever did or didn’t happen between Tostig, William, Hardrada and the Pope; William won out at Hastings, enslaved the country in feudalism and replaced the nobility with Normans.
+Undoubtedly however, whatever did or didn’t happen between Tostig, William, Hardrada and the pope, William won out at Hastings, enslaved the country in feudalism and replaced the nobility with Normans.
 We know all of this because of the sources, which as we have seen are overwhelmingly pro Norman.
-If i may return to our quote from the Anglo Saxon Chronicle earlier which seemed biased, it merely mentions that Harold was ‘slain’ at Hastings.
+If I may, briefly, return to our quote from the Anglo Saxon Chronicle earlier which seemed biased, it merely mentions that Harold was ‘slain’ at Hastings.
 It’s all done in passing like it was no big deal and all the evidence suggests that this part of the chronicle was added at a much later date after the Norman version of events became solid fact.
-The official story (based on these pro Norman Sources) is that he was shot with an arrow in the eye and then hacked into little pieces.
+The official story (based on these pro Norman sources) is that he was shot with an arrow in the eye and then hacked into little pieces.
 Afterwards, his mistress identified his body based on markings that were known only to her and afterwards Harold was buried either on the coast/ in Waltham abbey/ or cremated ‘Viking style.’
 The two sources for this are William of Poitiers and Bishop Guy of Amiens, both of whom are Normans.
-But there is another source that isn’t pro Norman, that has been more or less forgotten, and deals with the life of Harold Godwinson…
+But there is another source that isn’t pro Norman, that has been more or less forgotten, and deals with the life of Harold Godwinson.

 You would expect, based on the other sources, for the Vita Haroldi to end at the Battle of Hastings in 1066 when Harold is killed.
 But it continues… HAROLD SURVIVES HASTINGS… According to the source:

-Harold is discovered on the Battlefield, badly injured and dying and he was taken away, unbeknownst to the people who had found him, to be healed.
+Harold is discovered on the battlefield, badly injured and dying and he was taken away, unbeknownst to the people who had found him, to be healed.
 Later on they discovered his identity and had him spirited away to Winchester where over time he was treated a by a ‘Saracen Woman’ of great skill.
 Harold took time to heal and when he did, he left England to gather support for a rebellion against William.
-He never succeeded and wandered Europe and the Holy Land for a while before he returned to England where he lived for a time in Wales, under a veil to hide his disfigurement and identity.
-He then proceeded to Chester where he lived out his days as a hermit just outside the church of St John the Baptist only confessing his true identity to a priest on his death.
+He never succeeded and wandered Europe and the Holy Land for a while before he returned to Britain, where he lived for a time in Wales, under a veil to hide his disfigurement and identity.
+He then proceeded to Chester where he lived out his days as a hermit just outside the church of St John the Baptist only confessing his true identity to a priest upon his death.

-Whatever you think of the story, it certainly seems that the source is incredibly well-informed, perhaps more so than any other sources for this period… A lot of the places mentioned in sources such as this are virtually none existent these days but the church specifically mentioned actually exists and is definitely of the right date… And would a bunch of monks in Essex really be able to exactly pin point a single random church in Chester?
+Whatever you think of the story, it certainly seems that the source is incredibly well-informed, perhaps more so than any other sources for this period.
+A lot of the places mentioned in sources such as this are virtually none existent these days but the church specifically mentioned actually exists and is definitely of the right date… And would a bunch of monks in Essex really be able to exactly pin point a single random church in Chester?
 Not likely… However at one point in the early 1100’s it was a cathedral so that could provide an answer to that conundrum.